 As for Nest Aware Plus, you'll pay either $12 per month or $120 per year but are provided with a pretty substantial benefit compared to the standard version.
 Continuous recording does exactly what you think, offering 24/7 video history that is available for 10 days.
 Additionally, Plus subscribers have access to up to 60 days of event-video history, which is only recorded when motion is detected.

 Can you keep your original Nest Aware subscription?

 Those who previously had the first-generation Nest Aware subscription can use and renew those subscription plans moving forward.
 However, if you migrate your Nest account to your Google account, you will be forced into using the new Nest Aware.

 What we don't know is how long Google will allow Nest Aware subscribers to keep their original subscription plans.
 We are expecting this to change at some point, but for now, Google has not provided any information as to how long it will be before everyone has to migrate to the New Nest Aware subscription plans.

 Should you subscribe to Nest Aware?

 It almost seems like subscribing to Nest Aware will run your wallet dry after paying the premium for the Nest Cams and other Nest products.
-But there's just something about having video recordings readily available in case something major and catastrophic does happen.
+But there's just something about having video recordings readily available — in addition to those impressive intelligent alerts — in case something major and catastrophic does happen.

-Having access to features like event video history, sound detection, and emergency calling are important for the security of your home.
+Having access to features like event video history, sound detection, familiar faces, and emergency calling are important for the security of your home.
 Plus, instead of the pricing being based on the number of cameras in the home, moving to cover your "home" of products is rather beneficial.
-However, at $6 per month (or $60 per year), you will miss out on having 24/7 video history and are limited to 30-days of event video history.
+Just remember that, at $6 per month (or $60 per year), you will miss out on having 24/7 video history and are limited to 30 days of event video history.